snappyimg/snappyimg-ios/README.md

 ## usage

-You need to have `appToken` and `appSecret` in order to get correct url
+You need to have `appToken` and `appSecret` in order to get correct urls.
+This is validated on server and prevents others from using your [SnappyImg](https://www.snappyimg.com) account.
+Get these on the [site](https://www.snappyimg.com).

-`stage` is for testing and production:
+`stage` is for demo and production url:
 ```swift
 enum StageType {
   case demo